kevinchannon/Feabhas_502/README.md

 ## Using VS Code keys

-VS Code tasks and launch scripts are defined so that `Ctrl-Shift-B` will presnt a list of build tasks:
+VS Code tasks and launch scripts are defined so that `Ctrl-Shift-B` will present a list of build tasks:

-   * Build           # standard build
+   * **Build** standard build
-   * Clean           # removes object files and executables
+   * **Clean** removes object files and executables
-   * Reset           # regenerate the CMake build files
+   * **Reset** regenerate the CMake build files

-To run the build application use `Ctrl-Shift-P` shortcut key, enter test in the search field and then select `Tasks: Run Test Task from the list of tasks shown.
+To run the application use `Ctrl-Shift-P` shortcut key, enter test in the search field and then select `Tasks: Run Test Task` from the list of tasks shown.
 This will display a list of run options: choose `Run Application`.
 The next time you use `Ctrl-Shift-P` the `Tasks: Run Test Task` will be at the top of the list.